paths to spiritual awareness are many.

 as far as I can tell from my use of the Oracle this is not

-our primary spiritual goal.
-Our primary spiritual goal is to
+our primary spiritual purpose.
+Our primary spiritual purpose is to

 However, the skills we acquire in our pursuit of spiritual